BoKi5535/the-auld-theme/index.md

 title: Home
 ---
 # the-auld-theme
-the-auld-theme has a classical look, as well as a professional touch!
+the-auld-theme has a classical and oldfashioned look, as well as a professional touch!